The Lord Is Come?

 Page 1 of 2

-And now, on to our question.
-There's a listener named Kat whose holiday joy is crushed every time she hears the Christmas carol “Joy to the World.”
+A listener named Kat says her holiday joy is crushed every time she hears the Christmas carol “Joy to the World.”
 She asks:

 Why do we sing "Joy to the world, the Lord is come," rather than "Joy to the world, the Lord has come"?